Lake Heights flood map & planning overlays

 Is Lake Heights flood-prone?

-Very little of Lake Heights carries a mapped flood overlay (the Wollongong average is 4%).
+Flood mapping covers Lake Heights and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 4%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Lake Heights bushfire-prone?